-‘Awesome Richmond couple’ adopts ‘sweet’ dog with terminal cancer
+‘Awesome’ Richmond woman adopts ‘sweet’ dog with terminal cancer

 But despite the diagnoses, the dog described as a “sweet boy” has been spending his days at RAL waiting for his forever home.

-That day came Sunday when reporter Brendan King said BeBe was adopted by an "awesome Richmond couple."
+That day came Sunday when reporter Brendan King said BeBe was adopted by an "awesome" Richmond woman.

+"He's very happy in his new home and I'm very happy to have him," his new mom told WTVR CBS 6.

+BeBe's Mom, who spoke to WTVR CBS 6 on the condition of anonymity because she wants "it to be all about BeBe," said she saw RAL's Instagram post featuring the pup.

 'Bebe’s Big Day Out'